Connect a module

 From the app's Home page in the Dev Dashboard, click Install app, select or create the store, then approve the requested scopes in Shopify admin.
 If you later release a new version with more scopes, Shopify does not apply the new scopes automatically; approve the scope update on the store before enabling matching tools.

-After approving new scopes, return to Settings → Integrations → Shopify and click the refresh action on the connected store row.
+After approving new scopes, return to Settings → Integrations → Shopifyand click the refresh action on the connected store row.
 ShopMCP will exchange the stored Client ID and Secret for a fresh token and record Shopify's latest approved scopes without requiring you to remove and re-add the connection.

 Public-app install path